Lexical Markup Framework: Key standards

-The linguistics constants like /feminine/ or /transitive/ are not defined within LMF but are recorded in the Data Category Registry (DCR) that is maintained as a global resource by ISO/TC37 in compliance with ISO/IEC 11179-3:2003.
+The linguistics constants like /feminine/ or /transitive/ are not defined within LMF but are recorded in the Data Category Registry (DCR) that is maintained as a global resource by ISO/TC 37 in compliance with ISO/IEC 11179-3:2003.
 And these constants are used to adorn the high level structural elements.

 The LMF specification complies with the modeling principles of Unified Modeling Language (UML) as defined by Object Management Group (OMG).
 The structure is specified by means of UML class diagrams.
 The examples are presented by means of UML instance (or object) diagrams.

 An XML DTD is given in an annex of the LMF document.

 Model structure

 LMF is composed of the following components: